stavkl/linguistics-for-nlp/_posts/2020-09-21-What-should-have-been-a-poster-at-ISCOL.md

 ---
 toc: false
 layout: post
-description: Overview of the SIGMORPHON 2020 paper.
+description: What should have been a poster at ISCOL
 categories: [markdown]

-title: What should have been a poster at ISCOL
+title: Getting the ###life out of Living: How adequate are word-pieces for modelling complex morphology?
 ---
 *This post will review the paper I presented at SIGMORPHON this year (see link in the publications section), that should have been presented at the ISCOL conference too but eventually didn't.*
 ---